floschu/coroutines-test-extensions/README.md

 A JUnit Rule that is a `TestCoroutineScope`.
 Coroutine's launched in `TestCoroutineScopeRule` are auto canceled after the test completes.

-This handles the error that after a Unit Test completes, the Flow is still active:
+When testing hot `Flow`s the job of the `Flow` is still active and the following exception is thrown:

 > kotlinx.coroutines.test.UncompletedCoroutinesError: Test finished with active jobs

+This can be avoided by launching the `Flow` in the `TestCoroutineScopeRule`.

 ``` kotlin
 @get:Rule